arunm8489/Amazon_Fine_Food_Reviews-sentiment_analysis/README.md

 **Usage**

-note: After cloning the repository if you donot need the notebooks, you are free to delete Notebook folder
+note: After cloning the repository if you donot need the notebooks, you are free to delete Notebook folder.

+First install the requirements

 > !pip install -r requirements.txt